 The diagnosis and monitoring of optic nerve damage are essential for evaluating the progression of glaucoma and determining appropriate treatment.
-Measurement of ocular blood flow has been studied as a technique to evaluate patients with glaucoma or suspected glaucoma.
-One potential application is the early detection of normal-tension glaucoma., functional imager) in patients with glaucoma or suspected glaucoma improve diagnosis and monitoring of glaucoma?
+Measurement of ocular blood flow has been studied as a technique to evaluate individuals with glaucoma or suspected glaucoma.
+One potential application is the early detection of normal-tension glaucoma.6,

-The purpose of evaluating ocular blood flow in patients who have glaucoma or suspected glaucoma is to inform a decision about appropriate treatment.
+The purpose of evaluating ocular blood flow in individuals who have glaucoma or suspected glaucoma is to inform a decision about appropriate treatment.